shopwareLabs/SwagGraphQLMesh/README.md

 ## How to test it in development?
 - Checkout this repository and run `pnpm install`
 - Make sure you have a local or cloud instance of Shopware 6 running
-- Put your URL and credentials in `.env.adminapi` and `.env.storeapi`
+- Put your URL and credentials in `.env.storeapi`
 - Execute `pnpm run create:storeapi:json` to update the schema (with the schema from your instance)
-- Execute `pnpm run create:adminapi:json` to update the schema (with the schema from your instance)
-- Start the source you want to test with one of these commands `pnpm run start:storeapi` or `pnpm run start:adminapi`
+- Start the source you want to test with one of these commands `pnpm run start:storeapi`

 ## How to use it in production?
 :warning: Be careful not to expose sensitive data.
-So if you do not need the admin API source remove it from `.meshrc.yaml`.
 There is also an option to filter out specific endpoints, check GraphQL Mesh documentation for that.

 - With `pnpm run build` you generate the GraphQL Schema for every source
 - With `pnpm run start` you starting the production server